Impaired Driving in Ontario – 10 Things You Should Know

 2. 2

-The car doesn’t have to be moving to get an impaired driving ticket or conviction.
+The car doesn’t have to be moving to get a ticket or conviction.

 If you are sitting in the driver’s seat of a vehicle, you can get an impaired driving conviction, even if you aren’t driving at the time or planning on driving.
 Before you take a seat in the front seat of a car, make sure that you are ready and able to drive.
 If you are impaired it is best to play it safe and stay away from the driver’s seat.